ben-hayes/southbank_ai/README.md

 These tools, and the code behind them, are very experimental and were hacked together alongside conceiving a creative performance.
 They are _not_ well coded.
 They're full of bugs and in need of a big refactor (seriously, it's a mess in there).
 If you want a set of robust in-DAW tools for interacting with compositional AI, look no further than Google's [Magenta Studio](https://github.com/tensorflow/magenta-studio).
 However, if you want to have a little more flexibility, get a little more under the hood, produce some unexpected results, and most importantly jam with AI in "realtime", these tools might be for you.

+Further massive disclaimer: as these were built alongside a creative project under immense time pressure, very little attention was paid to the ineraction design, so they are fiddly to work with.
+If they do not function as expected, feel free to drop me an email at ben@benhayes.net and I will try to help you get them working.

 A few acknowledgements are necessary — the core of the deep learning here is Google Magenta's awesome MusicVAE [model](https://magenta.tensorflow.org/music-vae).
 And furthermore, none of this could have been achieved were it not for their excellent [JS ports](https://magenta.tensorflow.org/js-announce) of their models (a shoutout also to [TensorFlow.js](https://www.tensorflow.org/js)).
 Also, big gratitude to Cycling '74 for [Node for Max](https://docs.cycling74.com/nodeformax/api/), which indirectly makes GPU accelerated deep learning inside of Ableton Live possible.

 ## The tools